S.V. Excelsior

 SV Excelsior is an amateur football club from the Commewijne District town of Meerzorg, Suriname.
-The club was founded in the late 1920s and spent most of its tenure in the top flight of Surinamese football.
+The club was founded in 1918 and spent most of its tenure in the top flight of Surinamese football.
 Recently, the club had been in a dry spell, and spend time in the second tier of Surinamese football, only recently to be promoted back into the Hoofdklasse.